 What does DoorDash look for?

 This background check is performed by a third party, Chekr.
 DoorDash looks into the applicant’s criminal and driving history.
-In most cases, the background check doesn’t go farther back than seven years.
+In most cases, the background check doesn’t go further back than seven years.
 Occasionally, it can go further back.

-While the check is for everything in the above records, felonies and DUIs, in particular, will likely have more attention on them.
+While the check is for everything in the above records, felonies, and DUIs, in particular, will likely have more attention on them.